-There is a conceptual connection to trust.
-Lewicki und Bunker (Bunker and Deutsch, 1995, p.
-133 ff.) distinguish three forms of trust in professional relationships: deterrence-based trust, knowledge-based trust and identification-based trust.
-Deterrence-based trust implies that people do what they ought to do due to their fear of negative consequences if they don’t behave according to the rules set.
-Knowledge-based trust is rooted in predictability of another person’s behavior.
-Identification-based trust is characterized by fully internalizing the others desires and intentions: «At this level, trust exists because each party effectively understands, agrees with, emphasizes with, and endorses what the other wants, and can act fort the other.
-Identification-based trust permits one to act as an agent for the other, substituting for the other in interpersonal transactions» (Bunker and Deutsch, 1995, p.
+Cooperation has a conceptual connection to trust.
+Lewicki and Bunker (Bunker and Deutsch, 1995, p.
+133 ff.) distinguish three forms of trust in professional relationships: deterrence-based trust, knowledge-based trust, and identification-based trust.
+Deterrence-based trust is present in a situation in which people do what they ought to because of their fear of negative consequences if they don’t behave according to the rules.
+Knowledge-based trust is rooted in the predictability of another person’s behavior.
+Identification-based trust is characterized by fully internalizing the other’s desires and intentions: “At this level, trust exists because each party effectively understands, agrees with, emphasizes with, and endorses what the other wants, and can act for the other.
+Identification-based trust permits one to act as an agent for the other, substituting for the other in interpersonal transactions” (Bunker and Deutsch, 1995, p.
 143 f.).

-In the following section we aim to clarify the ethical foundations for cooperation as well as the role of leadership in cooperative relationships amongst individuals.
+In the following section we aim to clarify the ethical foundations of cooperation as well as the role of leadership in cooperative relationships.

-Ethics of cooperation and the role of leadership
+The ethics of cooperation and the role of leadership in a cooperative system

 4.1.
-Ethics of cooperation
+The ethics of cooperation

-Cooperation as co-operation as we have defined it above is a relationship of (at least) two independent (free) humans who are operating jointly (Ulrich, 1988).
-Joint operation means making things (ideas, services, resources etc.) available to each other of which one can dispose of (knowledge, goods etc.).
-Cooperation manifests itself in different forms and versions:
+Cooperation as “co-operation,” as we have defined it above, is a relationship of (at least) two independent (sovereign) humans who operate jointly (Ulrich, 1988).
+Joint operation means making things (ideas, services, resources, etc.) available to each other which can be disposed of (knowledge, goods, etc.).
+Cooperation manifests in different forms:

-Early in this great process of social organization three divergent types emerged, which still contend for supremacy in the worlds of action and of valuation: dominance, competition, and coöperation.
+Early in this great process of social organization three divergent types emerged, which still contend for supremacy in the worlds of action and of valuation: dominance, competition, and cooperation.
 All mean a meeting of human forces.
 They rest respectively on power, rivalry, and sympathetic interchange.
 Each may contribute to human welfare.
 On the other hand, each may be taken so abstractly as to threaten human values.
-I hope to point out that the greatest of these is coöperation, and that it is largely the touchstone for the others.
-(Tufts, 1918, p.
+I hope to point out that the greatest of these is coöperation, and that it is largely the touchstone for the others (Tufts, 1918, p.
 4 f.).

-According to Tufts dominance means inequality, cooperation “implies some sort of equality, some mutual relation” (Tufts, 1918, p.
+According to Tufts, dominance requires inequality, whereas cooperation “implies some sort of equality, some mutual relation” (Tufts, 1918, p.
 5 f.).
-Tufts distinguishes two forms of competition, viz a social and an unsocial form.
-The best example for a social form of competition would be sports.
-Sports is rivalry where the participants agreed to act according to rules given (see also Caillois, 1979).
-Tufts sees a common purpose in sports, which is “the zest of contest” (Tufts, 1918, p.
+Tufts distinguishes two forms of competition: a social form and an unsocial form.
+The best example of a social form of competition is sports as a form of rivalry in which the participants agree to play according to the established rules (see also Caillois, 1979).
+Tufts sees a common social purpose in sports, which is “the zest of contest” (Tufts, 1918, p.
 8 f.): “The contending rivals are in reality uniting to stimulate each other.
-Without the coöperation there would be no competition, and the competition is so conducted as to continue the relation” (Tufts, 1918, p.
+Without the cooperation there would be no competition, and the competition is so conducted as to continue the relation” (Tufts, 1918, p.
 9).
-An unsocial form of competition is characterized by not having a common purpose: “to contests in which there is no intention to continue or repeat the match, and in which no rules control” (Tufts, 1918, p.
+On the other hand, unsocial forms of competition are characterized by the participants not sharing a common purpose, such as in “[…] contests in which there is no intention to continue or repeat the match, and in which no rules control” (Tufts, 1918, p.
 10).
-An example would be the illegal use of doping substances in sports and the competition about which loopholes in the rules on the use of doping can be still discovered.
+An example is sports, in which the participants turn to the illegal use of doping substances and the associated “competition” of finding loopholes in the anti-doping rules.
 Competition in those cases is, according to Tufts, wasteful and rather destructive.

 What are the ethical aspects of Tuft’s concept of cooperation?
-Unlike competition, where one needs the others to play one’s own games, cooperation builds on mutuality and common ends for “playing together”.
-Mutuality implies more than mere transactions (exchange of things), mutuality means partly or temporarily becoming a unit, although the actors remain basically isolated and independent.
+Unlike competition, where one needs the others to play one’s own games, cooperation builds on mutuality and common ends for “playing together.”
+Mutuality implies more than a mere transaction (exchange of things), but rather involves partly or temporarily becoming a unit, even though the actors remain fundamentally sovereign and independent.